 1. University of Malaya

-Meanwhile, under the postgraduate study programs, the faculty offers four master’s programs and one doctoral program for Malaysian and International students.
-The programs offered are Master of Laws, Master of Criminal Justice, Master of Commercial Law, Master of Legal Studies, and a Ph.D.
+At the postgraduate level, the faculty offers four master’s programs and a doctoral program: Master of Laws, Master of Criminal Justice, Master of Commercial Law, Master of Legal Studies, and a Ph.D.

 2. National University of Malaysia